nodiscc/toolbox/DOC/SNIPPETS.md

 mysql `GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES ON 'wiki'.* TO 'wiki'@'localhost'; `

+snippets: firefox: fix tt-rss font `layout.css.system-ui.enabled false`

 bash -- There are language features you should avoid, they are there for historic reasons; Know the few-ish actual language warts that you need to work around. (pipefail, when subshells are created); Know how field-separation works.
 Use trap for cleanup.
 And it's largely because bash is trying to be smart for you: mix that into a language where instructions and data can each become the other, based purely on its position in the command line, and you're just headed for grief.
 It's just not a very good design: the things that make it good on the command line make it an unsafe programming language.
 It is ridiculously easy to make terrible mistakes, things that look perfectly sensible...

 bash filter out file extension: `touch example.list; file=example.list; echo "${file%.*}"`